-- Two pairs of scissors.
+Two scissors.
 If someone is left-handed, they should have left-handed scissors.

-- At the same time, start each person starts cutting a strip off their side of the paper by using the scissors.
+At the same time, each person starts cutting a strip off their side of the paper by using the scissors.

-- When complete, the witnesses use the planimeter to determine the variation from a true straight line of each of the two cuts.
-The person with the smallest total area above and below the perfect line wins.
+When complete, use the planimeter to determine the area between the true straight line and the cut for both (area on one side of the line does not cancel out area on the other side).
+The person with the smallest area line wins.